Rainforest Alliance

 The Rainforest Alliance is an international non-governmental organization (NGO) with staff in more than 20 countries and operations in more than 70 countries.
 It was founded in 1987 by Daniel Katz, an American environmental activist, who serves as the chair of the board of directors.
-The NGO states that its mission is “to create a more sustainable world by using social and market forces to protect nature and improve the lives of farmers and forest communities.”
+The NGO states that its mission is "to create a more sustainable world by using social and market forces to protect nature and improve the lives of farmers and forest communities."
 Its work includes the provision of an environmental certification for sustainability in agriculture.
 In parallel to its certification program, the Rainforest Alliance develops and implements long-term conservation and community development programs in a number of critically important tropical landscapes where commodity production threatens ecosystem health and the well-being of rural communities.

-The Rainforest Alliance is a product-oriented multistakeholder governance group combining the interests of companies, farmers, foresters, communities, and consumers to produce sustainable and harmonious goods.

 Merger with UTZ

 In June 2017, the Rainforest Alliance and UTZ announced their intention to merge, and in January 2018, the merger was legally completed.
-The organizations merged in recognition of their similar work to address deforestation, climate change, systemic poverty, and social inequity.
-The merged organization, under name the Rainforest Alliance, points to the increased size and strength of their combined expertise to achieve a scale of impact necessary to meet these challenges effectively.

-The Rainforest Alliance’s work continues in Latin America, Africa, and Asia.
+The Rainforest Alliance's work continues in Latin America, Africa, and Asia.